BrentWMiller/craft-extension-eod/README.md

 # craftx-eod
-Generate end of day templates on the fly for Craft
+Generate end of day templates on the fly for Craft Docs.

 Just download the `eod.craftx` file and install it.